jadef/portfolio/readme.md

 1. build js in **uncompressed** development mode into design package and creates a source-map file
 2. copy and compress images into design package
 3. build css in **uncompressed** development mode into design package and creates a source-map file
-4. Starts livereload listener
-5. watches the following folders
+4. watches the following folders

 * source/scripts
 * source/images